siddheshgunjal/self-driving-car-unity-simulator/README.md

 ### Run the pretrained model

-Start up [the Udacity self-driving simulator](https://github.com/udacity/self-driving-car-sim), choose a scene and press the Autonomous Mode button.
+Start up [the Udacity self-driving simulator](https://github.com/udacity/self-driving-car-sim), choose a scene and press the "Autonomous Mode" button.
 Then, run the model as follows:

 ```python
 python drive.py model.h5